zhaomh1998/mosquitto/www/pages/documentation/dynamic-security.md

 message.
 This means that setting a `subscribePattern` ACL with topic filter `#` to deny would prevent matching devices from subscribing to any topic at all.

+#### ACL pattern substitution

+The `publishClientSend` and `publishClientReceive` ACL types can make use of pattern substitution.
+This means that the strings `%c` and `%u` will be replaced with the client id and username of the client being checked, respectively.
+The pattern strings must be the only item in that level of hierarchy, so the ACL `topic/%count` will not be considered as a pattern.

+For example, with an ACL of `room/%c/temperature`, a client connecting with client id `kitchen` would be allowed to use the topic `room/kitchen/temperature` only.

+If a client does not have a username, a pattern that includes `%u` will always fail to match against that client.

 #### Text name

 This is an optional text field to give a human friendly name to this role.